cs-ed/edtech-plan-kanwarsingh1/README.md

 ## Plan

 The lesson plan begins with showing studends how to sign up for Scratch.
 Then students will watch tutorials using the Explore.
 Students will then begin to work on "Animating your name" tutorial.
 Students will gradually move onto creating a maze game and frogger.

 ### Software Specifications

+Students do have access to installed software applications such as the Adobe Suite Creative Cloud, Microsoft - Word and Excel, Chrome, and Edge.
 The software the students will be using is Scratch.
+This is not installed on the desktops, thus students will have to log in using Chrome browsers.
 They will use their school email accounts to register and begin watching tutorials and exploring other Scratch projects that have been made public.
 Students will then move onto working on creating their own projects.
 Direct instruction will include a model for them to follow and offer sample codes.
 If students are less familiar they can work in a group and for those that are advanced can generate thier own code.

 ### Hardware Specifications